 Heart Valve Disease

-Heart valve disease is a disease in which one or more of your heart valves don't work properly.
+Heart valve disease is a disease in which one or more of your heart valves don’t work correctly.
 The heart has four valves: the tricuspid (tri-CUSS-pid), pulmonary (PULL-mun-ary), mitral (MI-trul), and aortic (ay-OR-tik) valves.

 These valves have tissue flaps that open and close with each heartbeat.
 The flaps make sure blood flows in the right direction through your heart’s four chambers and to the rest of your body.